Campaigning period begins February 25th!

 1. Ensure that you are eligible for the position you would like to run for.
 Eligibility requirements can be found in sections 1-3 of the Elections & Referenda Policy and Bylaw 4.2.

 2. Using a Microsoft Form which requires students to sign in with their Dalhousie email address, gather the names, B00s, and Dal email addresses of at least 25 other Dalhousie students who support your candidacy.
-Watch the video under the drop-down menu for instructions on creating your form.
 Upload the results to the Nomination Form in the form of an Excel spreadsheet.
 If you'd prefer to collect signatures physically (or a mix of both), email dsucro@dal.ca for a template.

 3. Gather the names, B00s, and Dal email addresses of the other students who will be your campaign workers during the election using this template.
 Campaign workers are optional.
 Unsure what a campaign worker is?
 Check out the next drop-down to find more information.